bensutherland/ms_oyster_popgen/README.md

 mv 06-stacks_rx/batch_1.haplotypes.vcf  08-fineRADstructure
 ```

+Aside: if building RAD capture panel, more loci would be retained with r = 0.4 or 0.5

 ## hierfstat and adegenet
 Use a single SNP per locus for this, and output in plink format, which will allow you to move genomic SNP data into adegenet.